EliziumNet/Loopz/Elizium.Loopz/docs/Write-HostFeItemDecorator.md

   $PassThru['LOOPZ.WH-FOREACH-DECORATOR.GET-RESULT'] = $customGetResult;
   ...

-  Note also, the user can provide a custom 'GET-RESULT' in order control what is displayed by Write-HostFeItemDecorator.
+  Note also, the user can provide a custom 'GET-RESULT' in order to control what is displayed by Write-HostFeItemDecorator.
 ```